JGriffith97/Tech-Blog/README.md

 ## Description

 This is a full-stack application serving as a tech blog.
-It was created using Node.js, mySQL, Sequelize, express/express-sessions/express-handlebars.
+It was created using Node.js, mySQL, Sequelize, express/express-sessions/express-handlebars; and utilizing Model-View-Controller(MVC) framework.

 Screenshot: ![Site Screenshot](./images/Tech-Blog%20Screenshot.jpeg)